dlparker/raft-consensus/README.md

-The code orignally forked was chosen because it is the most understandable, straightforward implementation that provided enough of the raft features, compared to the other python implementations chosen.
+The code orignally forked was chosen because it is the most understandable, straightforward implementation that provided enough of the raft features, compared to the other python implementations studied.
 A key motivator of the raft algorithm is to be sufficiently understandable that it is likely to be implemented correctly.
 It seems reasonable to take as a corollary the goal that the implementation should also be easy to understand.
 The chosen fork base did that well.